Qatar raps Israel as Kerry seeks Arab support for talks

 PARIS Qatar faulted Israel for building Jewish settlements on Sunday after U.S. Secretary of State John Kerry briefed Arab diplomats in an effort to garner support for nascent Israeli-Palestinian peace negotiations.

-The comment by Qatari Foreign Minister Qatari Khaled al-Attiya, while consistent with long-standing Arab positions, came as the United States seeks to build momentum for the talks which resumed on July 29 after a nearly three-year hiatus.
+The comment by Qatari Foreign Minister Qatari Khaled al-Attiya, while consistent with long-standing Arab positions, may have been less than what Kerry might have hoped for as he seeks to build momentum for the talks which resumed on July 29.

-"We are talking about settlements," he said at a joint news conference with Kerry.
+"We are talking about settlements," he added.
 "Each time a round of negotiations is supposed to start, it's preceded by a declaration of continued settlements or the announcement of the establishment of new settlements and this is a source of concern for us and directly affects the negotiations."

-Kerry, who later met Palestinian President Mahmoud Abbas for dinner in London, said it was vital that all sides, including the Arab world, support the parties as they try to make peace.
+Kerry, who is to meet with Palestinian President Mahmoud Abbas over dinner in London, said it was vital that all sides, including the Arab world, offer support to both parties as they try to make peace.

 "This meeting is almost as important as the negotiations themselves because the Arab League and the Arab community's support for a final status agreement is essential to the achievement of that agreement," Kerry told reporters.

-"If you don't have key Arab players in on the takeoff, you cannot expect them to be in on the landing," the official said, speaking on condition of anonymity.
+"It is a critical component in creating momentum, and energy and seriousness of purpose in these talks," he added.

-The key issues to be resolved in the conflict include borders, the future of Jewish settlements in the West Bank, the status of Jerusalem and the fate of Palestinian refugees.
+The resumption of Israeli-Palestinian peace talks after a nearly three-year hiatus is one of Kerry's major achievements since taking office on February 1, but it is unclear if they have made any progress.

-U.S. officials have refused to provide any information about the substance of the talks, declining even to say how many times Israeli and Palestinian negotiators have met since they began.
+U.S. officials have refused to provide any information about the substance of the talks, declining even to say how many times Israeli and Palestinian negotiators have met since the talks began.

 The EU imposed restrictions in July, citing its frustration over the continued expansion of Jewish settlements in territory captured by Israeli forces in the 1967 Middle East War.